efezinoidisi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 7-print_tebahpla.c prints all the lowercase alphabets in reverse

+- 8-print_base16.c prints all the numbers of base 16 in lower case

 - 9-print_comb.c prints all possible combinations of single digit decimal numbers separated by a comma using the putchar function